 The effect of stabilisers on imitation whipping cream

 Emulsifiers are used in combination with stabilisers.
 Stabilisers are hydrocolloids which bind and immobilise water.
-In imitation cream stabilisers are working in water phase improving the emulsion stability in the liquid cream, improving the foam stiffness and preventing drainage in the whipped cream.
-By combining the emulsifiers and stabilisers in different levels imitation whipping creams with good piping definition but different body and mouth feel but can be produced.
+In non-dairy cream, stabilisers are working in the water phase improving the emulsion stability in the liquid cream, improving the foam stiffness and preventing drainage in the whipped cream.
+By combining the emulsifiers and stabilisers in different levels, imitation whipping creams with good piping definition but different body and mouthfeel can be produced.

-At Palsgaard’s application lab in Denmark creams were produced according to the following composition:
+At Palsgaard’s application lab in Denmark creams we produced non-dairy whipping creams according to the following composition: